YasirAwan4831/ApexcifyTechnologys-FrontendInternship/Task01-Calculator/README.md

 ##  Conclusion

-A simple yet modern calculator designed as part of the **ApexcifyTechnologys Frontend Internship**.
+A simple yet modern calculator developed as part of the
+**ApexcifyTechnologys Frontend Internship**.

  More tasks coming soon — stay tuned!